- Schedule FA in ITR How to Declare Foreign Assets in India

 Yes, the standard deduction is available to central or state government employees.

-No, Standard deduction is only available from salary & pension income and not on Income from other sources.
+No, Standard deduction is only available from salary & pension income and not from Income from other sources.

 Q- Is a standard deduction component mandatory to build a pay scale?
 I don't have one in my salary structure.
 Who defines it and how do I get it added to avail tax exemption?

-To claim the benefit of standard deduction, it is not mandatory to have it mentioned in your pay scale or payslip.
+To claim the benefit of the standard deduction, it is not mandatory to have it mentioned in your pay scale or payslip.
 You can directly take the benefit at the time of e-filing.
-The benefit of standard deduction is also available in Form-16 if you have opted for the Old Tax Regime. benefit of the standard deduction is not available under the new Tax Regime.
-As per Budget 2023, Salaried taxpayers are now eligible for standard deduction of Rs.
-50,000/- under the new tax regime also from Financial Year 2023-24.
+The benefit of the standard deduction is also available in Form-16 if you have opted for the Old Tax Regime or the New Regime.

 Q- My payslip says that I have deductions u/s (10) and (17), amounting to INR 87168.
 What does this mean?